shepuk/Project3-Taskventure/README.md

 Opening the repository in Gitpod is made simple thanks to a [Chrome Extension](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki).

 Git / Github were used for file versioning and hosting.
 `$ git add -A` was used initially to add my files and folders to the staging area, followed by git `$ commit -m "commit message"` and `$ git push` to add everything to my Github repository.
 These three commands allow me to commit changes and upload new code to Github.
-Git commits were used often, for any changes, new features or big fixes.
+Git commits were used often, for any changes, new features or bug fixes.

 The Github repository was linked to Heroku for hosting and teasting early in development.
 After an issue with Github/Heroku connections due to security issues outside of my control, Github functionality was removed from Heroku.
-Using the Heroku CLI, I was able to continue to upload code to the Heroku hosting service. with the following commands;
+Using the Heroku CLI, I was able to continue to upload code to the Heroku hosting service with the following commands;
 `$ heroku login` (use Heroku login credentials here) `$ git add .`
 `$ git commit -am "Heroku commit message"`